Havre de Grace, Maryland: In popular culture

 A season four episode of the television show Boardwalk Empire was named for the city and partially took place there.

 The city stood in for Gaffney, South Carolina, Kevin Spacey's character Frank Underwood's hometown in House of Cards.

 In July 2007, the movie From Within (2008) was filmed in Havre de Grace.

+In 2018, stand-up comedian Tom Myers recorded his CD "Make America Innate Again" in the Black Box at the Cultural Arts Center.
+Additionally, the opening track is titled "Hello, Havre De Grace."

+Since 2022, The State Theater on St. John Street has hosted many shows of Combat Zone Wrestling called “Limelight”.